drraghavendra/Stress-Testing-Using-Python/README.md

 What does each file do?

-gen.py : Use this to generate random testcases by invoking the various functions provided check.py : Script used by test.sh to check if outputs of the two executable programs match. test.sh : This shell scripts creates a random testcase, runs two exectuables simultaneously on the random testcase and checks if the outputs match.
+gen.py : Use this to generate random testcases by invoking the various functions provided
+    check.py : Script used by test.sh to check if outputs of the two executable programs match. test.sh : This shell scripts creates a random testcase, runs two exectuables simultaneously on the random testcase and checks if the outputs match.
 It repeats this for 10,000 random test cases.

+Note: Supports Linux Operating System only